Early Frost 1981 Review

 Early Frost 1981

 Review by Luisito Joaquín González

 There are a few slasher sites on the web, so what I try to do here for you guys and gals is give you some of the rarer titles that are floating about alongside the most commonly known.
-Recently in my review of Si Yiu, I promised you some flicks from 1981 that you may not yet have come across and after The Phantom Killer, here my friends is yet another.
+Recently in my review of Si Yiu, I promised you some flicks from 1981 that you may not yet have come across.
+After i posted the uber-obscure The Phantom Killer, here my friends is yet another.
 Early Frost is an Ozploitation number from the boom year and thus far, it has not been reviewed on any other blog/website.
-It is, in fact, so obscure that I have tracked down minimal information about it.
+It is, in fact, so unknown that I have searched everywhere and tracked down only minimal information on its development.
 No wonder that it has been so blatantly overlooked.
 (Another a SLASH above exclusive.
 I do accept cheques lol)

 A private detective discovers a link in some recent fatal accidents that hint at the possibility that they were in fact murders.
 Along with a local boy who keeps news clippings on such events, the pair begins to investigate the possibility that there is an intelligent serial killer on the lose…